p3l6/blog/content/hobby/travel/visited.md

 ---
 title: States (and Places) Visited
+description: A record here of various places I have been.
 aliases:
   - /lists/travel/
 ---

-Just keeping a record here of various places I have been.

 * Lived: This was my primary residence for at least a few months
 * Visited: I've taken a trip here, with the intention of seeing things